CiperProbe/ahk-scripts-cpv/README.md

-# ahk-scripts-cpv
-AHK scripts designed for funnies and trollies. and no, i wont be updating them. these will be 31jan2026 as latest.
+# AHK scripts designed for funnies and trollies.

+## Controls

+- F1 to activate

+- F2 to increase

+- F3 to decrease

+- F4 return to default value

+---

+Ill add more if i feel like it, they wont be updated and there will be no pre-releases.